TV Aparecida

-Rede Aparecida ([ˈʁedʒi apaɾeˈsidɐ]), also known as TV Aparecida is a Brazilian religious television channel based in the municipality of Aparecida in the state of São Paulo.
+Rede Aparecida ([ˈʁedʒi apaɾeˈsidɐ]), also known as TV Aparecida or simply Aparecida is a Brazilian religious television channel based in the municipality of Aparecida in the state of São Paulo.

 History

 TV Aparecida was an initiative with support from the Catholic Church.
 The Foundation Our Lady of Aparecida, the sponsor of radio for Aparecida, won the award to broadcast on UHF channel 59 of Aparecida - SP which went live on September 8, 2005.

 In April 2010, it became part of the grid Telefónica Digital TV.
 That same year, on August 23, TV Aparecida made a partnership with the New Song and it held the station's first presidential debate.
 It is the first of its kind for a religious TV station in Brazil.